To hot chocolate, or not?

 Free from grain, gluten, eggs, dairy, and refined sugar.

-- 2 c. full fat coconut milk (you can also use homemade)
+- 2 cups full fat coconut milk (you can also use homemade)

-- 1 T. vanilla extract (I like to make my own)
+- 1 tablespoon vanilla extract (I like to make my own)

 Place everything in the blender (I use a Blendtec) with the ice on top and blend away.

-Serve with a dollop of coconut whipped cream (easy peasy recipe here!) and a sprinkle of cinnamon.
+Serve with a dollop of my homemade coconut whipped cream and a sprinkle of cinnamon.

 *You might find that the coconut oil and honey clump up when added to other cold ingredients.
 To avoid this, melt them together and then pour them into the blender while it’s blending your frozen Mexican hot chocolate.